-- 1) The description fairly presents the investment management services system made available to user entities of the system during some or all of the period July 1, 2022, to June 30, 2023, for processing user entities' investments and transactions as it relates to controls that are likely to be relevant to user entities' internal control over financial reporting.
-The criteria we used in making this assertion were that the description: - a) Presents how the system made available to user entities of the system was designed and implemented to process relevant user entity transactions, including, if applicable: - The types of services provided, including, as appropriate, the classes of transactions processed. - ii) The procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for user entities of the system. - iii) The information used in the performance of the procedures including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for user entities. - iv) How the system captures and addresses significant events and conditions other than transactions. - v) The process used to prepare reports and other information for user entities. - vi) The services performed by a subservice organization, if any, including whether the carveout method or the inclusive method has been used in relation to them.
+- 1) The description fairly presents the investment management services system made available to user entities of the system during some or all of the period July 1, 2023 to September 30, 2024 for transaction processing as it relates to controls that are likely to be relevant to user entities' internal control over financial reporting.
+The criteria we used in making this assertion were that the description: - a) Presents how the system made available to user entities of the system was designed and implemented to process relevant user entity transactions, including, if applicable: - The types of services provided, including, as appropriate, the classes of transactions processed. - ii) The procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for user entities of the system. - iii) The information used in the performance of the procedures including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for user entities. - iv) How the system captures and addresses significant events and conditions other than transactions. - v) The process used to prepare reports and other information for user entities.